 Only users with admin privileges can access this view

-The admin view displays the current app version in the header
+The admin view displays the current app version at the bottom of the page

 Pre-sales: Initial customer engagement and qualification